APPLYING FOR FINANCIAL AID

 - Complete Summer Financial Aid Application.
 (Contact the Financial Aid department for application) 254-442-5153 or 325-794-4417

-- Contact Financial Aid Office for eligibility requirements.
+- Contact Financial Aid Office for eligibility requirements and also to see if you have any eligibility left to use.

 - Summer Semesters are Long Summer, Summer I, Summer II.